StevenTammen/bibledocs.org/content/discussion/ryan-reeves/longer-topical-studies/early-and-medieval-history/the-merovingians/_index.md

 1. [ ] Chlothar I
 1. [ ] Childebert I

-# True or False: Clotilde, the wife of Clovis I, was a Catholic and was eventually made a saint due to her pivotal role in the conversion of her husband (although he initially resisted her efforts).
+# True or False: Clotilde, the wife of Clovis I, was a Catholic and was eventually made a saint due to her pivotal role in the conversion of her husband (although he initially resisted her efforts). {#true-or-false-clotilde-the-wife-of-clovis-i-was-a-catholic-and-was-eventually-made-a-saint-due-to-her-pivotal-role-in-the-conversion-of-her-husband-although-he-initially-resisted-her-efforts}

 1. [x] True
 1. [ ] False

-# On what date was Clovis I said to have been baptized into the Catholic faith?
+# On what date was Clovis I said to have been baptized into the Catholic faith? {#on-what-date-was-clovis-i-said-to-have-been-baptized-into-the-catholic-faith}

 1. [ ] Christmas day, 489
 1. [ ] Christmas day, 491
 1. [x] Christmas day, 496

-# Which of these statements about hagiographies are true?
+# Which of these statements about hagiographies are true? {#which-of-these-statements-about-hagiographies-are-true}

 Check all the apply.